sandarm-1/PLL-design-automation/matlab/Matlab_Model_Integer-N_PLL.md

 * will be able to lock to the correct frequency
 * locking time will be within the required settling time and accuracy

-Not much focus is put on noise / spurs performance although we recognize this is an important part of the design, but we are going for a basic Integer-N topology where spurs performance will not be ideal.
+Note: Not much focus is put on noise / spurs performance (VCO noise profile is not characterized due to simulation tool constraints, i.e. ngspice doesn't support pnoise) although we recognize this is an important part of the design.
+We are going for a basic Integer-N topology where spurs performance will not be ideal and we will focus on functionality, stability, locking time.

 Input constraints are:
-* VCO frequency curve (Fvco VS Vctrl) is known beforehand.
+* VCO frequency curve ([Fvco VS Vctrl](https://github.com/powergainer/vco)) is known beforehand.
 This is given by the existing VCO design.
 Note: In other, more likely scenarios, the VCO would be designed to fit to the PLL specifications and not viceversa, but this is the scope at this particular stage.
-* Kvco is therefore known and is an input constraint.
+* [Kvco](https://github.com/powergainer/vco) is therefore known and is an input constraint.
+* Input reference frequency
-* N divider ratio
+* N divider ratio (fout / fref).
+N is 128 for 25MHZ input reference to generate 3.2GHz output.